Security & Data Protection.

 Unless directed otherwise by the client, NED retains client materials — including deliverables, work product, engagement records, and client-provided source materials — in a secure, access-controlled archive for a minimum of seven years from the conclusion of the engagement.
 This practice serves two purposes: it allows NED to retrieve materials quickly on your behalf if needed for future reference, litigation support, regulatory inquiry, or follow-on work; and it conforms to standard professional services data retention practices consistent with applicable statutes of limitations and recordkeeping norms.

-Archived materials are stored in a dedicated area of NED’s Box environment.
+Archived materials are stored in a dedicated, access-restricted area of NED’s document management platform.
 They are subject to the same encryption, access controls, and security practices described on this page.

 Download Security Summary